aisleapp/docs/webhooks.md

 # Aisle Webhooks
 The Aisle API provides a way for merchants to create event based web applications through our webhook mechanism.

-## Getting started
+## Getting Started
 At this time, the initial setup of webhooks is not available through a self-serve merchanism and requires contacting our engineering team directly at api@aisle.city.

-Once you have been given access to our webhook infrastructure, your organization will be issued a `client_token` and `client_secret` which you'll be able to use to verify requests you receive from us.
+Once you have been given access to our webhook infrastructure, your organization will be issued a `client_token` and `client_secret`, for production and for our sandbox environment, which you'll be able to use to verify requests you receive from us.

 ## Event Firehose
 To begin receiving data, you will need to subscribe to our event firehose.
 This mechanism sends TCP POST requests to the HTTPS URL of your choosing.